djinjones/Employee-Tracker-db/README.md

 ## Description
-Hello, this is a simple program that lets users store information about employees in the terminal using inquierer and a database
+Hello, this is a simple program that lets users store information about employees in the terminal using inquierer and a database.
+I tried to get this to be able to run remotely as an extra step, but I was getting too close to the deadline for this project so I just turned it in and have no plans to continue working on it.

 ## Installation
 You can install this app by navigating to my [github](https://github.com/djinjones/Employee-Tracker-db) and cloning the repository

+Then, you will need to run ```npm i```

+Once packages have been installed ```npm start```

+In order to use this you will need postgreSQL installed and have a connection to a database.
+I am not going to show how to do that because there are many videos out there and I SERIOUSLY doubt anyone is even going to read this.

 ## Tests